 - 1. An adverse opinion on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
-The audit disclosed no instances of noncompliance which are material to the financial statements. - 3.
-The audit disclosed no significant deficiencies in the internal controls over financial reporting. - 4.
-An unqualified opinion was issued on the compliance of major programs. - 5.
-The audit disclosed no significant deficiencies in the internal controls over major programs. - 6.
-The audit disclosed audit findings which are required to be reported under the Uniform Guidance. - 7.
-Programs determined to be major are Child Nutrition Programs (10.553, 10.555, 10.558, 10.559), which were clustered in determination, and Title I Program (84.010). - 8.
+The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
+The audit disclosed no instances of noncompliance which are material to the financial statements. - 4.
+The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
+An unmodified report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
+The audit disclosed no audit findings which are required to be reported under the Uniform Guidance, 2 CFR 200.51(a). - 7.
+Programs determined to be major are Child Nutrition Programs (10.553, 10.555, 10.558, 10.559), which were clustered in determination. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
 The auditee was determined not to be a low-risk auditee.